Hippodrome of Constantinople: Contemporary description

-The area is officially called Sultan Ahmet Square.
+The area is officially called Sultanahmet Square.
 It is maintained by the Turkish government.
 The course of the old racetrack has been indicated with paving, although the actual track is some 2 m below the present surface.
 The surviving monuments of the Spina, the two obelisks and the Serpentine Column, now sit excavated in pits in a landscaped garden.

 The German Fountain ("The Kaiser Wilhelm Fountain"), an octagonal domed fountain in neo-Byzantine style, which was constructed by the German government in 1900 to mark the visit of the German Emperor Wilhelm II to Istanbul in 1898, is located at the northern entrance to the Hippodrome area, right in front of the Blue Mosque.

-In 1855, Sir Charles Newton, the English archaeologist who excavated Halicarnassus and Cnidus, excavated the one surviving jaw of a snake from the Serpent Column.
+In 1855, Charles Thomas Newton, the English archaeologist who excavated Halicarnassus and Cnidus, excavated the one surviving jaw of a snake from the Serpent Column.
 The Hippodrome was excavated by the Director of the Istanbul Archeological Museums, archaeologist Rüstem Duyuran in 1950 and 1951.
 A portion of the substructures of the sphendone (the curved end) became more visible in the 1980s with the clearing of houses in the area.
 In 1993 an area in front of the nearby Sultanahmet Mosque (the Blue Mosque) was bulldozed in order to install a public building, uncovering several rows of seats and some columns from the Hippodrome.
 Investigation did not continue further, but the seats and columns were removed and can now be seen in Istanbul's museums.
 It is possible that much more of the Hippodrome's remains still lie beneath the parkland of Sultanahmet.

 The Hippodrome was depicted on the reverse of the Turkish 500 lira banknotes of 1953–1976.